Campus Education and Advocacy

 Accommodations that are listed as temporary are only applicable during the semester they were approved.
 The date a student was approved is located on the upper right of their plan.
 If the student is within that semester timeframe, please provide the accommodations as you would for any other student with accommodations.

 For clarity, average, non-temporary, accommodation plans do not “expire” and should be followed regardless of date on the plan.
-If you have a concern about a student’s plan because of the date listed, please encourage them to connect with Accessibility Services to update their plan.
+If you believe that a student has an outdated temporary plan, please connect with Accessibility Services to be sure before you deny the accommodation.

 Best Practices